MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. To set different levels of permissions for users interacting with web services, [assign them roles](security-roles.md).

-1. If using a certificate for access token signing, do the following:
+1. If using a certificate for access token signing, you must:

    >[!Important]
    >You must use a certificate for access token signing whenever you have multiple web nodes so the tokens are signed consistently by every web node in your configuration.